lgbouma/lgbouma.com/content/_index.md

 * Creating and analyzing light curves of stars in open clusters and moving groups, using the TESS full frame images.
 Roughly one third of the galactic plane has been processed.
-The eventual aims are to find planets with known ages, and to enable studies in stellar astrophysics.
+The aims are to find planets with known ages, and to enable studies in stellar astrophysics.
   [(paper)](https://ui.adsabs.harvard.edu/abs/2019ApJS..245...13B/abstract)
   [(light curves)](http://archive.stsci.edu/hlsp/cdips)
   [(planet candidates)](https://exofop.ipac.caltech.edu/tess/view_ctoi.php)